Discovery of the soft electronic modes of the trimeron order in magnetite: Author contributions

 \section{Author contributions}

 E.B. conceived the study.
 C.A.B., E.B., and I.O.O. performed the experiments.
 C.A.B. and E.B. analyzed the experimental data.
 A.K. grew the magnetite single crystals.
-P.P., D.L., and A.M.O performed the density functional theory calculations.
+P.P., D.L., K.P., and A.M.O. performed the density functional theory calculations.
 M.R.-V. and G.F. performed the time-dependent Ginzburg-Landau calculations.
-J.L. contributed to the data interpretation.
+J.L. developed the model of coherent polaron tunneling with input from P.P. and contributed to the data interpretation.
 C.A.B., E.B., and N.G. wrote the manuscript with crucial input from all other authors.
 This project was supervised by N.G.